With ShareGate you don't have to worry about losing important documents when you want to clean up inactive teams and groups.

 For more information on what you can do with archived teams and groups, see Access and manage your archived items.

-- The option to archive is only available if you have set up an Azure storage to store your data.
-If you have not yet set up a storage account, inactive teams and groups can only be kept or deleted.
+- The option to archive is only available if you have set up an Azure storage account to store your data.
+If you have not yet set up storage, inactive teams and groups can only be kept or deleted.

 - When a team or group is archived and its contents are successfully in storage, the associated site collection and apps are deleted.